Alumniminium/trrbl-blog/_pages/hosting.md

 My Homeserver can provide some NAT hosting too, with a GPU and TB's of HDD storage.
 Ask me about it :)

 # How do I order?!
-1. Join discord and message me (trrbl)
+1. Join discord and message me (trbl)
 2. Either subscribe using the button below or manually pay every month.

 <div style="float: left; padding-right: 1rem; clear: right"><iframe src="https://discordapp.com/widget?id=599543436865044513&theme=dark" width="400" height="400" allowtransparency="true" frameborder="0"></iframe></div>